Kim Janey: Policing

-In June, the Boston City Council approved Janey's 2022 budget, which included a plan to cut $399 million from the police budget, including a reduction of their overtime budget from $65 million to $45 million.
-Janey's office claimed that their long-term plan would be to add 30 more officers to the police force, claiming that doing so would help to cut down on overtime expenses.
-While her budget passed, aspects of it related to policing did receive vocal criticism from some members of the city council.
+In June, the Boston City Council approved Janey's 2022 budget, which included a $399 million police budget.
+This marked a reduction from the previous year's budget.
+The budget reduced police overtime from $65 million to $45 million.
+Her office claimed that their long-term plan would be to add 30 more officers to the police force, claiming that doing so would help to cut down on overtime expenses.
+While it passed, aspects related to policing did receive vocal criticism from some members of the city council.
+For instance, Councilor Andrea Campbell argued that it did too little to push police reform.
+Councilor Kenzie Bok argued that it should do more to push a decrease in police overtime spending.

-In early August, Janey announced a pilot program that saw EMTs and mental health personnel respond without the assistance of police to 9-1-1 calls on mental health matters that are not a public safety concern.
-The plan was established by the city's Mental Health Crisis Response Working Group, as well as the Boston Police Department and the Boston Office of Health and Human Services at Janey's urging.
+In early August, Janey announced plans to fund a pilot program that would see EMTs and mental health personnel respond without the assistance of police to 9-1-1 calls on mental health matters that are not a public safety concern.
+The plan was established by the city's Mental Health Crisis Response Working Group, as well as the Boston Police Department and the Boston Office of Health and Human Services at her urging.

 Transit

-Soon after becoming acting mayor, Janey advocated that she wanted the MBTA to return to its pre-pandemic service levels.
+Soon after becoming acting mayor, Janey advocated for the MBTA to return to its pre-pandemic service levels.

 In March, Janey announced a pilot program that would offer 1,000 workers in five of the city's business districts (East Boston, and Fields Corner, Jamaica Plain, Mission Hill, Nubian Square, Three Squares) free MBTA and Bluebikes passes with up to $60 in credit.